 Acute bronchitis almost always gets better on its own; therefore, adults who do not have other health problems should not take antibiotics.
 Ensuring the appropriate use of antibiotics for patients with acute bronchitis will help them avoid harmful side-effects and possible resistance to antibiotics over time.

-Avoidance of Antibiotic Treatment in Adults with Acute Bronchitis
+Avoidance of Antibiotic Treatment for Acute Bronchitis/Bronchiolitis

 |Measure Year||Commerical HMO||Commercial PPO||Medicaid HMO|

 - Centers for Disease Control and Prevention (CDC).
 2013.
 “Get Smart: Know When Antibiotics Work—Antibiotic Resistance Questions & Answers.” http://www.cdc.gov/getsmart/antibiotic-use/antibiotic-resistance-faqs.html#define-antibiotic-resistance

 - “Acute Cough Illness (Acute Bronchitis): Physician Information Sheet (Adults).” http://www.cdc.gov/getsmart/campaign-materials/info-sheets/adult-acute-cough-illness.html

 - 2013.
 “Get Smart: Know When Antibiotics Work—Bronchitis (Chest Cold).” http://www.cdc.gov/getsmart/antibiotic-use/uri/bronchitis.html